Viagra is an effective medication for treating Erectile Dysfunction (ED) in men or AMAB.

 Viagra may also worsen existing health conditions.
 It may increase the chance of bleeding if you have a stomach ulcer.

-It is necessary to consult your doctor before taking Viagra or other medications to avoid the potential side effects of Viagra.
+It is necessary to consult your doctor before taking Viagra or other medications to avoid the potential side effects.

 Mild to moderate side effects of Viagra are common in people taking Viagra.